krisleech/wisper/README.md

 ## Usage

-Any class with the Wisper module included can broadcast events to subscribed listeners.
-Listeners are added, at runtime, to the publishing object.
+Any class with the `Wisper::Publisher` module included can broadcast events to subscribed listeners.
+Listeners subscribe, at runtime, to the publisher.

 ### Publishing